 Judith holds both Masters and Doctoral degrees in Historical Performance Practices from Case Western Reserve University, as well as a Bachelor's degree in Vocal Performance from The College of Charleston, SC, with additional post-graduate work at the University of Texas at Austin and the Indiana University Institute of Early Music, where she studied performance practices, music history, opera and theater.
 She has held positions as lecturer and adjunct faculty in music history, vocal pedagogy, graduate research methodology and applied voice at The College of Charleston, SC, Case Western Reserve University in Cleveland and Hiram College in Hiram, Ohio.
 Judith is ever-active as guest faculty and lecturer for workshops, special events, and continuing and community education forums.

 Judith and David are currently in residence at historic Old Saint Andrew's Parish Church in Charleston, SC., where David is Director of Music and Judith is Assistant to the Director and staff vocalist.
-She can be heard on recordings and broadcasts with The King's Counterpoint, Istanpitta, Quire Cleveland, Apollo's Fire, the Texas Early Music Project, the Atlanta Baroque Orchestra, the Columbus Bach Ensemble, the Dayton Bach Society, the Warren Philharmonic, Amherst Early Music, Inc., and the Charleston Pro Musica.
+She can be heard on recordings and broadcasts with The King's Counterpoint, Istanpitta, Vox Regis, Quire Cleveland, Apollo's Fire, the Texas Early Music Project, the Atlanta Baroque Orchestra, the Columbus Bach Ensemble, the Dayton Bach Society, the Warren Philharmonic, Amherst Early Music, Inc., and the Charleston Pro Musica, among others.

-For more information on CONTRAPUNCUTS, COUNTERPOINT, CANTORES CHARLESTON or THE KING'S COUNTERPOINT, please visit their websites by using the buttons provided!
+For more information on VOX REGIS, CONTRAPUNCUTS, COUNTERPOINT, CANTORES CHARLESTON or THE KING'S COUNTERPOINT, please visit their websites by using the buttons provided!